 - Save

-It is also possible to give permissions at a lower level, such as shops, warehouses or even groups within a shop.
+It is also possible to give permissions at a lower level, such as shops, warehouses, groups within a shop, or specific ecommerce languages.
 An example could be that you have two shops, shop A and shop B. You want certain people to have access to shop A and not shop B and vice versa.
 To achieve this, you would configure their permissions accordingly:

 - Set the permission to read for the Products tree